HNx1/miniconv/README.md

 - In this implementation, input matrices are fully padded before the kernel is applied.
 Features like batching/pooling are not defined for this minimal implementation but are easy to add on top of it.
 - The final reduction step is a full size convolution with zero padding and 1 feature output, contained directly in the CNN class (to turn a set of features as p\*p matrices into a single float for classification purposes).
-It's easy to introduce more complex classifiers at this step, or adapt the miniconv Layer and ConvolutionNeuron classes to allow striding to reduce the activation output size gradually.
+It's easy to introduce more complex classifiers at this step, or adapt the miniconv Layer and ConvolutionNeuron classes to allow striding/less padding to reduce the activation output size gradually.
 One example would be adapting this convolution into a basic linear classifier by using np.matmul instead of the convolution operation.
 - We use a topological sort to arrange the backpropagation method, but a direct method is also relatively easy by attaching a layer property to each part of the network and searching for children in the next layer down.